 What Is A Golf Scorecard?

-In Summary: A golf scorecard is used to measure progress during a round of golf both individually and in competition.
+A golf scorecard is used to measure progress during a round of golf both individually and in competition.

 Before stepping out onto the course it is advisable to learn and understand what the different features of the scorecard mean so that you can ensure that you are filling it in correctly.
 This is especially the case when it comes to competition, for example on the PGA Tour incorrect score keeping can mean a penalty or even disqualification!
 (Golf Digest)